Strategic End-of-Year Planning is Not Just Tax-Advantageous, it’s Charitable

 The bottom line?
 Now is a perfect time to look ahead at your charitable giving plans so that you don’t leave dollars behind.
 Your financial situation, as well as the charities you support, will benefit from your careful planning.
 GCF is here to help!

-To discuss your charitable giving plans, please call Colleen McCarthy Blair, vice president, Philanthropy at 513-768-6134 or email colleen.blair@gcfdn.org.
+To discuss your charitable giving plans, please call Colleen McCarthy Blair, vice president, philanthropy at 513-768-6134 or email colleen.blair@gcfdn.org.